clsergent/Doublons/README.md

 # Commandline
 type *python3 DoublonsV3.py -h* to get help

-# Licence
+# License
-This repository and its content is provided under the European Union Public License 1.2
+This repository and its content are licensed under the EUPL-1.2-or-later Check https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12 to read it in one of the 23 langages of the UE.